ChaseElander/ENGL460-Project/Scenes.md

 ## Coat Room

 You enter the room and are impressed by the quality of coats that are hanging about.
 Real Mink fur, fox, rabbit and others.
 Coats that would cost thousands of dollars.
 A particular coat catches our eye, a pitch black slightly wavy fur, that is somehow so shiny that it doesn't even seem real.
-On your way out at the end of the party, ou think you will try to remember to see who has that coat because you want to tell them how beautiful it is.
+On your way out at the end of the party, you think you will try to remember to see who has that coat because you want to tell them how beautiful it is.

 The [[Main room->main room]] noise catches your ear and you float out of the coat room to join the party.